core-wg/resource-directory/point-to-point-responses.md

 > same restrictions as in the registration, or the new value of the
 > parameter being supplied in the update?

+WGF-2 (not fuly understood right now but probably just editorial)
 @@@

 >    The following example shows how the registering endpoint updates its